zorazeng/learn-en/docs/joystick_bit_v2.md

 ## Introduction
 ---

-Joystick:bit 2 is a JoyStick based on micro:bit.
-It contains a 4-direction joystick and 4 undefined buttons as well as sound & vibration feedback.
-At the same time, it is energy-saving and convenient for the function that energizing with micro:bit,power outage without micro:bit.
-Let's play with it and find more interesting.
+Joystick:bit V2 is a JoyStick based on micro:bit.
+It contains a 4-direction joystick and 4 undefined buttons as as classic JoyStick.
+At the same time, with the board buzzer and vibration motor, it also enhance game experience.
+Joystick:bit V2 can be remote control handle for micro:bit which on compact appearance and comfortable touch.

 ![](https://i.imgur.com/sYJrIec.jpg)